-Rhinoplasty is one of the most popular types of plastic surgery, commonly known as a nose job.
-During rhinoplasty, your nose can be reshaped to correct structural defects and correct your breathing.
-It can be done because of injury or for aesthetic reasons.
+RHINOPLASTY or cosmetic nose surgery is one of the most popular types of plastic surgery, commonly known as a “nose job.”
+During rhinoplasty, your nose can be reshaped to correct structural defects like a deviated septum and correct your breathing, remove a dorsal hump, shrink an overly large nose, and more.
+Rhinoplasty procedures can be done because of injury or for aesthetic reasons.
 If you’re considering having rhinoplasty, it’s important to ask the right questions and ensure you have all the information you need.
 Here are some of the most important questions to ask during your consultation.

 What Is Your Plastic Surgeon’s Experience, Certifications, and Training?

 Before any plastic surgery procedure, you should ask your plastic surgeon about their experience, certifications, and training.
 They should be able to tell you where they trained, what their certifications are, and how long they’ve been performing rhinoplasty and other plastic and cosmetic surgery procedures.
 Also, your plastic surgeon should always be board certified by entities relevant to your chosen procedure (in this case, rhinoplasty) like the AMERICAN BOARD OF PLASTIC SURGERY, the AMERICAN BOARD OF FACIAL PLASTIC AND RECONSTRUCTIVE SURGERY, or the AMERICAN BOARD OF OTOLARYNGOLOGY-HEAD AND NECK SURGERY.